 Disney Dining Plan/Cost

 Considering that at breakfast, you get a quasi-table service experience, and the atmosphere of the restaurant, it is a good choice for those looking to get the most bang for your buck when paying for meals out of pocket.

 Dinner will cost you 2 table-service credits.
-This is not a good use of your dining credits.
-If paying out of pocket, dinner will cost $60 per adult and $36 for each child age 3-9.
+This is a terrible use of your dining credits.
+If paying out of pocket, dinner will cost $62 per adult and $37 for each child age 3-9.